IVF Treatment for Women Over 40

 Dr. Dan & Lorelei Andedo

 Rock Island, Illinois

-Reasons for our remarkable success in older women using mini-IVF
+Reasons for our remarkable success in women over 40 using mini-IVF

 There are several reasons for the remarkable success in our cases of older women using this approach.
 Firstly, it is hard to overstate how crucial is the purity of air quality in the lab as well as in the operating room.
 There are organic volatile toxins in the air everywhere in microscopic quantities that don’t seem to affect our well being.
 But they do dramatically affect the well being of these highly exposed embryos.
 Secondly, the very clever Japanese approach to minimal stimulation allows us to retrieve just as many (or few) eggs from older women as more expensive massive dosing conventional stimulation protocols, but better quality eggs and at a lower cost.
 Finally, the ability to freeze the embryos with impunity and then transfer in a later cycle where the uterine lining is more perfectly synchronized to the stage of embryo development than during a stimulated cycle, all adds up to better success rates in challenging cases.